-Does homeowners insurance cover AC?
+Does homeowners insurance cover air conditioning (AC)?

 When does homeowners insurance cover AC?

 Your HVAC system may be covered under the dwelling coverage or personal property coverage portion of your homeowners policy if the damage or loss results from a covered peril, depending on your policy and limits.
+In the following circumstances, you may be reimbursed by your homeowners insurance company for repairs or replacement of your AC:

 Some weather-related damage